Hegel-Haus · Stuttgart

 The Hegel-Haus, in the old town of Stuttgart, is the birthplace of Georg Wilhelm Friedrich Hegel (1770–1831) and today serves as a small museum and seat of Hegelian scholarship in the city.
 Its rooms preserve documents, editions, and traces of the philosopher's early life and later reception.

 The building is about ten minutes on foot from Stuttgart Hauptbahnhof.
-Attendance at the workshop is open; seating is limited by the dimensions of the room.
+The workshop is open to all and conducted in English; no registration is required, though seating is limited by the dimensions of the room.

 Hegel-Haus